Takeoff (rapper): Funeral

-Commercial return
+Commercial impact

 A few hours before the shooting, Quavo released a joint video with Takeoff for their song "Messy".
 After the incident, the clip gained several million views in a couple of hours and topped YouTube's trending list.

 Migos' single "Cross the Country", released in 2014, reached number one on the online magazine chart HotNewHipHop.
 Takeoff and Quavo's joint album Only Built for Infinity Links climbed from number 84 to number 12 on the Billboard 200 chart after Takeoff's death.
-Takeoff's only solo album The Last Rocket (2018), took the 189th place on the chart.
+Takeoff's only solo album, The Last Rocket (2018), took the 189th place on the chart.
 Migos' albums, Culture and Culture II, recharted at 193rd and 116th, respectively.
 Quavo and Takeoff's collaborative track, "Hotel Lobby (Unc & Phew)", charted at number 78 on the Billboard Hot 100.

-On December 2, 2022, producer and frequent collaborator Metro Boomin released the album Heroes & Villains, which contains the track "Feel the Fiyaaah", a collaboration with fellow American rapper ASAP Rocky featuring Takeoff.
+On December 2, 2022, producer and frequent collaborator Metro Boomin released the album Heroes & Villains, which contains the track "Feel the Fiyaaaah", a collaboration with fellow American rapper ASAP Rocky featuring Takeoff.

-Quavo and Takeoff's single "Hotel Lobby (Unc & Phew)" was certified platinum on November 30th, exactly 4 weeks after Takeoff's death.
+Quavo and Takeoff's single "Hotel Lobby (Unc & Phew)" was certified platinum on November 30, exactly 4 weeks after Takeoff's death.